artefactual/archivematica-docs/user-manual/ingest/ingest.rst

       :width: 100%
       :alt: The AIP review page showing an expanded AIP file structure

-   If you want to validate the METS file, you can click on the temporary file that ends in ``validatorTester.html``.
-This will open the METS file in a new window where you can validate it against the METS specification using the `PREMIS in METS validator`_.

    For more information on Archivematica's AIP structure and the METS file, see :ref:`AIP structure <aip-structure>`.